Low Rates &

 Why Choose Alpine Mortgage?

 New Jersey FHA Loans.
-If you cannot qualify for a conventional loan because of your credit history, a FHA loan may be the best alternative.
-A FHA loan is a loan that is insured against default by the Federal Housing Administration (FHA).
-The minimum down payment on a FHA loan is 3.5% with a minimum credit score of 580.
-However, FHA loans allow credit scores down to 500 with a larger down payment of at least 10%.
-FHA loans require mortgage insurance premiums (MIP) to be paid regardless of the amount of your down payment.
+FHA loans are insured against default by the Federal Housing Administration (FHA).
+The minimum down payment on a FHA loan is 3.5% with a minimum credit score of 580 and can go down to 500 with a larger down payment of at least 10%.
 FHA loans are available only on a primary residence and the maximum loan amount varies by county.
 You can view the current New Jersey FHA Loan Limits for all counties in New Jersey.
 For first time home buyers in New Jersey, there are also down payment assistance programs to provide additional financial support.

 New Jersey VA Loans.
 Guaranteed by the Department of Veteran Affairs, VA loans provide veterans and their families with home loans with no down payment required.
 VA loans do not have any mortgage insurance but may have a funding fee that is collected at closing.
 VA loans are available only on a primary residence.